keptn/.github/SECURITY.md

 The team will react promptly to fix the security issue and its workaround/fix will be [published on our website](https://keptn.sh/docs/news/vulnerability_bulletins/) along with a classification of the security issue.

-## Security Contacts

-Defined below are the security contacts for this repository.
-In case you identify any security issue, please reach out to all of the security contacts.

-- oleg.nenashev
-- giovanni.liva

-Please append the email addresses with [at] dynatrace [.com] and address your email to all security contacts.